tropicbliss/wordlesolver/README.md

 ## Credits

-- Some of the WebAssembly code is taken from [Roget](https://github.com/jonhoo/roget).
+- Some of the Wasm code is taken from [Roget](https://github.com/jonhoo/roget).
 - Some of the code for the grid and keyboard design is taken from [Reactle](https://github.com/cwackerfuss/react-wordle).

 ## Build